Southern Style Buttermilk Biscuits

 You'll love this made-from-scratch recipe that's great when nothing else will do but a flaky biscuit, a dab of butter, and a drizzle of honey or strawberry jam.
 Need a great breakfast or brunch recipe?
 Hot biscuits are essential when making biscuits and gravy.

 The best biscuits start with the best flour.
 In my opinion, White Lily (ad) is the flour that produces excellent results every time.
-White Lily flour creates light and tender biscuits made with soft winter wheat that will melt in your mouth!
+White Lily flour creates light and tender biscuits made with soft winter wheat flour that will melt in your mouth!

-• baking powder - helps biscuits rise
+• baking powder - is the leavening agent that helps biscuits rise

 • baking soda - reacts with buttermilk to cause biscuits to fluff up

-• salt - the stuff of life
+• salt - the stuff of life.
+You can use table salt or kosher salt if desired.

-Only six ingredients will help you make southern-style biscuits in just 35 minutes!
 Don't forget to add honey or jam to your shopping list.
 See recipe card for quantities.

 six process shots showing how to make drop biscuits

-How to Make Southern Style Biscuits
+How to Make Buttermilk Drop Biscuits

-Making southern style buttermilk biscuits is easier than you think!
+Making southern buttermilk drop biscuits is easier than you think!
 All you need is a great recipe with minimal ingredients.
 You don't need a bunch of tools or fancy gadgets.
-To make classic biscuits the old fashioned way, the only equipment you need is your hands!

 • Start by greasing a round pie plate or cast iron skillet with butter.